graciousagency/magento-robin-integration/readme.md

 ### What's installed?

 The module gets installed inside the `app/code/community/Robinhq/Hooks` folder and the package settings file is located inside `app/etc/modules/Robin_Hooks.xml`.
 The admin design files are: `design/adminhtml/default/default/layout/Hooks.xml` and `design/adminhtml/default/default/template/hooks/hooksbackend.phtml`
+The module does not have it's own sql file or database, the api key and secret are saved through Magento's settings magic.

 ### What's next